Nik-Potokar/XIVSlothCombo/README.md

 Or

 * Download the latest zip file under releases [Here](https://github.com/Nik-Potokar/XIVComboWayTooAkiiified/releases)
-* Navigate to your XIVLauncher folder inside AppData/Roaming
-* Extract all the contents of the ZIP file inside the devPlugins folder
+* Extract all the contents of the ZIP file inside the %appdata%/XIVLauncher/devPlugins folder
 * The addon will show up in-game under Dev Tools > Installed Dev Plugins

 KEEP IN MIND RELEASES MIGHT BE OUTDATED!!!

-This is for personal use only but if you want something special added let us know.
+We're building this as a side project but if you want something special added let us know.

 ### Big Big  Thanks to [attick](https://github.com/attickdoor), [daemitus](https://github.com/daemitus) for creating most of the original code, as well as [Grammernatzi](https://github.com/Grammernatzi) for providing us with a lot of extra tweaks.
 Please show them support for their original work <3

+Brought to you by Aki, Iaotle, Codemned, rushtothesun, damolitionn